Simon0017/Utility-billing-system/README.md

 > **"Precision, Power, and Performance in Every Watt."**

-A modern, high-performance **utility billing and monitoring platform** built in **Rust**, designed for speed, scalability, and real-time IoT integration.
+A modern, high-performance **utility billing and monitoring platform** built in **Rust**, designed for speed, scalability, real-world applications.
 Powered by **Axum**, **Tera**, and **SeaORM**, the system provides smart metering, billing automation.

 ---